 What Does Melatonin Do?

-Research has shown that taking melatonin supplements is especially helpful for people who have specific sleep problems.
+Research has shown that taking melatonin supplements is especially helpful for people who have specific sleep problems or medical issues.
 It's useful in resetting your body from jet lag.
 It can help people who have trouble falling asleep if they are anxious about something like surgery.

 Melatonin can help make children feel sleepier before bedtime.
 This helps them wind down and go to sleep earlier than they would without the supplement.